The Pines Medical Practice

 Frequently Asked Questions

-Holders of Health Care cards and pension cards must show these cards at the time of consultation for Medicare to pay for the consultation.
+Holders of Health Care cards and pension cards must show these cards at the time of consultation for the concession rate to be applied.

-A standard appointment with our Doctor is approximately 15 minutes.
+A standard appointment with a Doctor is approximately 15 minutes.
 Every effort will be made to accommodate your preferred time and Doctor.

 Emergencies will always be given priority and our reception staff will attempt to contact you if there is any unforeseen delay.